grafana/grafana/docs/sources/enterprise/reporting.md

 > Only available in Grafana Enterprise v7.0+.

-Reports which are scheduled to never be sent have no arguments and will not be sent to the scheduler.
+Reports which are scheduled to never be sent have no parameter and will not be sent to the scheduler.
 They may be manually generated from the **Send test email** prompt or via the API.

 ### Send test mail